-- Cream the shortening, peanut butter, and sugar together until smooth.
-Add the unprepared pudding powder, eggs, additional egg yolk, and vanilla.
+- Cream ½ cup butter flavored shortening, ¾ cup creamy peanut butter, and 1 cup light brown sugar together until smooth.
+Add the unprepared 1 (3.4 oz.) box instant vanilla pudding mix, 2 large eggs, 1 additional large egg yolk, and 1 teaspoon vanilla extract.
 Beat for about one minute on medium speed.

-- In a separate bowl, combine flour, baking soda, and salt.
+- In a separate bowl, combine 2 cups all-purpose flour, 1 teaspoon baking soda, and ½ teaspoon salt.
 Add dry ingredients to the wet ingredients a ½ cup at a time and mix until combined.

 - Use a medium cookie scoop to portion out the dough into balls and roll the dough between your palms.
-Roll the balls in granulated sugar.
+Roll the balls in ½ cup granulated sugar.

 - Place the balls of dough on the prepared cookie sheet about two inches apart.
 Use a fork to gently press the balls flat, making two indents with the fork tines, criss-crossing the marks.

 - Bake for 9 to 12 minutes then let rest on the baking sheet for 2 minutes before transferring to a wire rack.

 - Do not use all-natural peanut butter in this recipe.

 - Butter can be used in this recipe instead of shortening but I find that it makes them less chewy overall.
 The butter-flavored shortening gives the buttery flavor everyone loves and yields the best texture.